 Sample collection and species identification

 We collected a total of 251 and 327 mesopredator scats from our hiking and road transects respectively.
 The species identification test revealed that 190 of these samples originated from coyote and 213 of these samples were from gray fox.
 We were able to obtain high quality genotypes (data at >85% of loci) for 102 coyote and 90 gray fox (Table 1).
 Of these, 97 and 60 were unique coyote and gray fox genotypes, respectively.
-Coyote samples were distributed equally on either side of study highways SR 49, I-80, and I-680,.
-For I-580 in the East Bay region, samples were largely located north of the highway, while in the Sierra Nevada foothills region, few samples were located south of US 50, in both cases due to access limitations.
+Coyote samples were distributed equally on either side of study highways SR 49, I-80, and I-680.
+For I-580 in the East Bay region, samples were largely located north of the highway, while in the Sierra Nevada foothills region, few samples were located south of US 50, in both cases due to poor access for sampling.
 In gray fox, there were 37 samples on the east side of SR 49 and 20 samples on the west side of 49.

 Genetic Diversity